rtous/edcav/mysql/README_native.md

 Install MySQL Workbench from [here](https://www.mysql.com/products/workbench/).

-### 2.2 Install and launch a MySQL server with Docker
+### 2.2 Install and launch a MySQL server

+Install a MySQL server following [this instructions](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/).

-*NOTE: if you want to do it without Docker follow [this instructions](https://dev.mysql.com/doc/mysql-installation-excerpt/8.0/en/).*
+*NOTE: See ANNEX 1 if you want to launch MySQL server from a Docker container*

-#### Pull and run an msql-server image

-On the Ubuntu or Mac terminal run the following to pull and run an msql-server image:

-	docker pull mysql/mysql-server:latest
-	docker run --name=drcav -d -p 3306:3306 mysql/mysql-server:latest

-In order to know which root password was given do (wait some seconds before):

-	docker logs drcav

-And take notice of the root password.

-#### Create a non-root user and a database
+### 2.3 Create a non-root user and a database

-Let's execute:
+By default you cannot access the server with the root user using MySQL Workbench.
+So you need to perform the following step using the command-line client.

+Execute in the terminal:

-	docker exec -it drcav mysql -uroot -p
+	mysql -u root -p

 Once you see the client's "mysql>" prompt type: